Policy Number: 05.01

 The staff member must then submit the completed application and registration to the appropriate unit.
 In the event that staffing needs require a denial of a staff member’s request to attend the learning event – or when unanticipated departmental staffing needs preclude a staff member from attending a previously approved event – efforts should be made to allow the staff member to attend the event the next time that it is offered.

 Duke makes available a wide array of resources for staff career planning, skill building and other promotional opportunities.
-One such resource is the Professional Development Institute, which is dedicated to providing professional development training programs and resources for Duke staff.
-The Institute offers long-term development programs, confidential appointments to all staff interested in seeking new opportunities at Duke, and an extensive online resource center.
+One such resource is the Professional Development Academy, which is dedicated to providing professional development training programs and resources for Duke staff.
+The Academy offers long-term development programs, confidential appointments to all staff interested in seeking new opportunities at Duke, and an extensive online resource center.
 In addition, job vacancies are posted on the Duke Human Resources web site to ensure that all eligible staff may be informed of job opportunities at Duke.